A movement by veterans, for all Americans

 Related projects

 Our nation’s runaway national debt, struggling economy, and overbearing tax system represents a major threat to America’s future prosperity – and our national security as a result.
+We must get spending under control, unleash the American economy, and safeguard our financial future so our next generation can enjoy the safety and prosperity of a thriving American economy.

 Related projects